Dreads with Beads Guide + 7 Best Hairstyles

 Dreads with Bead in Ponytail

-It’s also a great style if you like wearing bright-colored clothes and you don’t want to bring that much attention to your hair.
+It’s also a great style if you like wearing bright-colored clothes and don’t want to bring that much attention to your hair.

 Dreads with Colored Beads

 Men can also fashion a dread with beads hairstyle.
-If you’re one of the people who prefer simpler styles, whether in hair or clothing, this style is a simple yet eye-catching look
+If you’re one of the people who prefer simpler styles, whether, in hair or clothing, this style is a simple yet eye-catching look

 Dreads with Multiple Beads